cwkx/keym/README.md

 # Keym
-I find using a mouse painful, so made this responsive widget to act as a powerful mouse replacement using the keyboard.
+I find using a mouse painful, so made this responsive widget to act as a mouse alternative/replacement using the keyboard.
 The widget has two modes, normal "keys" mode and "mouse" mode.
 When in mouse mode, all typical keyboard inputs are gobbled up and replaced with a powerful interface for manipulating the "mouse" at different speeds.

+## Usage update after 4 months
+I've been using this for 4 months now and am very happy with it, there's just a couple of bugs that crop up and i'm not sure what causes them; if anyone else starts using this i'd appreciate help finding these.
+In general, Keym greatly enhances my general laptop/desktop usage.
+I've actually found that I end up using it alongside a mouse/trackpad.
+In particular, being able to control the mouse just with my left hand is very useful so I can still browse the computer while leaning on my right hand etc. Fast scrolling with 'F' and 'R' keys is great.

 ## Requirements
 1. Awesome WM